Who can apply?

 Once you have been in contact with the Advice Centre they will provide you with guidance on the application process, including the application form and supporting evidence you will need to provide.
-Currently the application process is via email only due to Covid-19 and our offices being closed.
+Currently the application process is online.

 the student adviser has received the completed application form with

 all supporting documents, they will submit it to the Financial Aid Office